 Learning support service

-NIC advisers provide daily sessions for students with questions related to learning.
+NIC advisers provide weekly sessions for students with questions related to learning.
 This service offers individual advice on interpreting essay and assignment questions, exam strategies, academic English and effective study techniques.

 Extra tutorials are provided each week for selected units.
 These are organised to offer support to students who require further explanation of key concepts and assistance with assessment preparation.